 Based on the new PPP guidance available to date (which is fluid and subject to change) any expenses eligible to be forgiven from your loan amount cannot also be deducted on your taxes.
 This means that normally tax-deductible expenses such payroll expenses, mortgage interest, rent and utilities are not deductible on your 2020 taxes in the amount that you receive PPP loan forgiveness on them.

-In addition, you cannot apply for PPP loan forgiveness on home office deductions, self-employed health insurance or retirement contributions for a business owner.
-However, if you have a free-standing office that you pay rent on or you pay health insurance or retirement contributions for employees these can be counted as part of your PPP loan forgiveness amount.
+In addition, you cannot apply for PPP loan forgiveness on self-employed health insurance or retirement contributions for a business owner.
+However, you pay health insurance or retirement contributions for employees these can be counted as part of your PPP loan forgiveness amount.

 How to calculate your self-employment PPP loan forgiveness amount